ShemmyYo/mr-and-mrs-cleaners/README.md

 ***

 ## __UX User Experience__

+### __User Stories__

+As a user I want to be able to:

+- Understand the character and purpose of the business
+- Navigate through the site smoothly
+- See examples of services provided
+- View the business location and contact details
+- Connect with the business on social media
+- be able to contact the company directly via form
+- Learn more about the developer who created the site

 ### __Wireframes__
 Before writing any HTML or CSS, I used Eagle to gather ideas and Balsamiq to create wireframes.